Azure/avshub/content/workshop-guide/module-2/module-2-task-4/index.md

 #### Step 3: Assign a Network to the HCX Connector VM

+> The name of the **management** network might be different in your lab environment.
+For example: **OnPrem-management-x-y**.
+That is okay, please select it and proceed.

 ![](Mod2Task4Pic8.png)

 Keep the defaults for:

 - Compute Resource
 - Review details
 - License agreements (Accept)